sullivankw/android-firebase-app/README.md

 * This uses Firebase as a real time database and storage.
 A user can view a list of profiles and add to that list
 * while getting updates to the profile list if changes are made to the profile list at the server or via other users

-* Currently auth not required to read/write
+* Auth enforced.
+Must login with a google account to access

 # TODOS